 What else can I say about the dude?
 He’s just so fun, so unpredictable, and so good at creating content people want to watch even when he deviates hard from his origins.
 Even if I’m not necessarily interested in the subject, I always check out his new video just to see if it can draw me in, and I’m honestly kinda sad it took me so long to check this dude out.
 I obviously don’t think he’s the greatest Youtuber, but I can see why other people say that about him.
 Like…it’s Pewdiepie okay?
 You’re either subscribed to him or you’re not.

-Another non-surprise if you keep up with me regularly.
+A big non-surprise if you keep up with me regularly.
 This guy had such a huge impact on me when I discovered him about three years ago.
 I came across Nico around the time the Danganronpa 3 anime was airing and a lot of people in various forums recommended that anybody wanting to get into the series watch his Let’s Plays of them.
 So I watched his LP of the first Danganronpa and have been subscribed to him ever since.

 Nico is basically known for doing Let’s Plays of anime-style games whilst adding funny voices, hilarious edits, and sarcastic observations to what actually goes on in said games, often giving them more life than when you play the game yourself.
 And man, seeing this guy having so much fun with what he does brought back the fun-loving side of me that kind of got buried after being cynical about anime on the blog for years.
 Oftentimes I love when he reimagines the characters to act completely different from how they’re actually supposed to be.
 Like when he reimagined Maya from Ace Attorney as a yaoi-loving maniac.
 Or when he interpreted Link from Ocarina of Time as Kokichi from Danganronpa V3.
 And of course, who can forget his creation of the infamous Danganronpa meme where he reimagined Nagito Komaeda as a bagel-loving maniac.